-- CNTL-1 [HIGH] The CDNI Control interface shall allow the Upstream CDN to request that the Downstream CDN (and, if cascaded CDNs are supported by the solution, that the potential cascaded Downstream CDNs) perform the following actions on an object or object set: - Mark an object or set of objects and/or its CDNI metadata as "stale" and revalidate them before they are delivered again - Delete an object or set of objects and/or its CDNI metadata from the CDN surrogates and any storage.
-Only the object(s) and CDNI metadata that pertain to the requesting Upstream CDN are allowed to be purged. - CNTL-2 [HIGH] The CDNI Control interface shall allow the Downstream CDN to report on the completion of these actions (by itself, and if cascaded CDNs are supported by the solution, by potential cascaded Downstream CDNs), in a manner appropriate for the action (e.g. synchronously or asynchronously).
+- Upstream CDN are allowed to be purged. - CI-2 [MED] The CDNI Control interface should allow for multiple content items identified by a Content Collection ID to be purged using a single Content Purge action. - CI-3 [MED] The CDNI Control interface should allow the Upstream CDN to request that the Downstream CDN, including downstream cascaded CDNs, mark an object or set of objects and/or its CDNI metadata as "stale" and revalidate them before they are delivered again. - CI-4 [HIGH] The CDNI Control interface shall allow the Downstream CDN to report on the completion of these actions (by itself, and including downstream cascaded CDNs, in a manner appropriate for the action (e.g. synchronously or asynchronously).
 The confirmation receipt should include a success or failure indication.
-The failure indication is used if the Downstream CDN cannot delete the content in its storage. - CNTL-3 [HIGH] The CDNI Control interface shall support initiation and control by the Upstream CDN of pre-positioned CDNI metadata acquisition by the Downstream CDN. - CNTL-4 [MED] The CDNI Control interface should support initiation and control by the Upstream CDN of pre-positioned content acquisition by the Downstream CDN. - CNTL-5 [LOW] The CDNI Control interface may allow a CDN to establish, update and terminate a CDN interconnection with another CDN whereby one CDN can act as a Downstream CDN for the other CDN (that acts as an Upstream CDN). - CNTL-6 [LOW] The CDNI Control interface may allow control of the CDNI interconnection between any two CDNs independently for each direction (i.e. For the direction where CDN1 is the Upstream CDN and CDN2 is the Downstream CDN, and for the direction where CDN2 is the Upstream CDN and CDN1 is the Downstream CDN). - CNTL-7 [LOW] The CDNI Control interface may allow bootstrapping of the Request-Routing interface.
-For example, this can potentially include:
+The failure indication along with the reason are used if the Downstream CDN cannot delete the content in its storage. - CI-5 [MED] The CDNI Control interface should support initiation and control by the Upstream CDN of pre-positioned CDNI metadata acquisition by the Downstream CDN. - CI-6 [MED] The CDNI Control interface should support initiation and control by the Upstream CDN of pre-positioned content acquisition by the Downstream CDN. - CI-7 [LOW] The CDNI Control interface may allow a CDN to establish, update and terminate a CDN interconnection with another CDN whereby one CDN can act as a Downstream CDN for the other CDN (that acts as an Upstream CDN). - CI-8 [LOW] The CDNI Control interface may allow control of the CDNI interfaces between any two CDNs independently for each direction (e.g. For the direction where CDN1 is the Upstream CDN and CDN2 is the Downstream CDN, and for the direction where CDN2 is the Upstream CDN and CDN1 is the Downstream CDN). - CI-9 [LOW] The CDNI Control interface may allow bootstrapping of the Request-Routing interface.
+For example, this can potentially include: - \ negotiation of the Request-Routing method (e.g. DNS vs HTTP, if more than one method is specified)

-- negotiation of the Request-Routing method (e.g. DNS vs HTTP, if more than one method is specified) - discovery of the Request-Routing protocol endpoints - information necessary to establish secure communication between the Request-Routing protocol endpoints. - CNTL-8 [LOW] The CDNI Control interface may allow bootstrapping of the CDNI Metadata interface.
-This information could, for example, include: - discovery of the CDNI Metadata signaling protocol endpoints - information necessary to establish secure communication between the CDNI Metadata signaling protocol endpoints. - CNTL-9 [LOW] The CDNI Control interface may allow bootstrapping of the Content Acquisition interface.
-This could, for example, include exchange and negotiation of the Content Acquisition protocols to be used across the CDNs (e.g. HTTP, HTTPS, FTP, ATIS C2). - CNTL-10 [LOW] The CDNI Control interface may allow exchange and negotiation of delivery authorization mechanisms to be supported across the CDNs (e.g. URI signature based validation). - CNTL-11 [LOW] The CDNI Control interface may allow bootstrapping of the CDNI Logging interface.
-This information could, for example, include: - discovery of the Logging protocol endpoints - information necessary to establish secure communication between the Logging protocol endpoints - negotiation/definition of the log file format and set of fields to be exported through the Logging protocol, with some granularity (e.g. On a per content type basis). - negotiation/definition of parameters related to transaction Logs export (e.g., export protocol, file compression, export frequency, directory).
+- \ discovery of the Request-Routing protocol endpoints - \ information necessary to establish secure communication between the Request-Routing protocol endpoints. - CI-10 [LOW] The CDNI Control interface may allow bootstrapping of the CDNI Metadata interface.
+This information could, for example, include: - \ discovery of the CDNI Metadata signaling protocol endpoints - \ information necessary to establish secure communication between the CDNI Metadata signaling protocol endpoints. - CI-11 [LOW] The CDNI Control interface may allow bootstrapping of the Content Acquisition interface.
+This could, for example, include exchange and negotiation of the Content Acquisition protocols to be used across the CDNs (e.g. HTTP, HTTPS, FTP, ATIS C2). - CI-12 [LOW] The CDNI Control interface may allow bootstrapping of the CDNI Logging interface.
+This information could, for example, include: - \ discovery of the Logging protocol endpoints - \ information necessary to establish secure communication between the Logging protocol endpoints - \ negotiation/definition of the log file format and set of fields to be exported through the Logging protocol, with some granularity (e.g. On a per content type basis). - \ negotiation/definition of parameters related to transaction Logs export (e.g., export protocol, file compression, export frequency, directory).

-5. CDNI Request Routing Interface Requirements
+5. CDNI Request Routing/Redirection Interface Requirements

-The main function of the Request Routing interface is to allow the Request-Routing systems in interconnected CDNs to communicate to facilitate redirection of the request across CDNs.
+The main function of the CDNI request routing/ Redirection (RI) interface is to allow the Request-Routing systems in interconnected CDNs to communicate to facilitate redirection of the request across CDNs.